How to manage your business telephony, IT, and hardware during an office move?

 • Create a list of employees with the corresponding access rights of the corporate network.
 Also, you can use it to allocate access codes, access cards or keys, and parking passes for them.
 That way, all security information is stored in a single file, and you’ll be able to find quickly any last-minute details during the move-in day.

-• Update your security policies so that they match the requirements of your new office.
+• Update your security policies to match your new office’s requirements.

-• Inform your telecommunications service provider if you’ll need additional security solutions for creating a safe and reliable work environment in the new premises.
+• Inform your telecommunications service provider if you need additional security solutions to create a safe and reliable work environment in the new premises.

 Moving your office is not a simple activity.
 It is a process that requires careful planning, preparation, and management.
-And while you cannot avoid moving your office furniture or your team, you can upgrade your communications to facilitate the office relocation.
-Having a cloud-based business phone system helps you reduce the stress of your move and ensures that the disruption in your business communications will be minimal.
+And while you cannot avoid moving your office furniture or team, you can upgrade your communications to facilitate the office relocation.
+Having a cloud-based business phone system helps you reduce the stress of your move and ensures minimal disruption in your business communications.

-Organization and communication both internally and externally are the key to having a successful office move.
-It can be a costly operation but still a meaningful investment as moving to new office results in increased productivity, more business opportunities, and more engaged employees.
+Organization and internal and external communication are the keys to a successful office move.
+It can be costly but still, a meaningful investment, as moving to a new office increases productivity, more business opportunities, and more engaged employees.

-Contact Mixvoip and they will answer all your questions about your business telephony, Internet, and IT services during office move!
+Contact Mixvoip, and we will answer all your questions about your business telephony, Internet, and IT services during the office move!

 Don’t miss any more news or articles!